helgatheviking/KIA-Subtitle/readme.txt

 WPML now supports KIA Subtitle!

 == Changelog ==

+= 3.0.2 =
+* Fix: Do not load Gutenberg assets if CPT does not support 'custom-fields'.
+Replace with fallback metabox.

 = 3.0.1 =
 * Fix: Remove the duplicate metabox for post types using Classic Editor.